aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 title: Working with Styles and Themes in Python
 articleTitle: Working with Styles and Themes
 linktitle: Working with Styles and Themes
-description: "Access and manage styles and themes in a document using python."
+description: "Access and manage styles and themes in a document using Python."
 type: docs
 weight: 40
 url: /python-net/working-with-styles-and-themes/